DigDeep & the Water Council

 But let’s consider a few things we don’t know.
 We don’t know how it feels to live in a home with no running water at all.
 We don’t know what it’s like to haul drinking water for miles by foot or what it’s like trying to wash up during a pandemic when nothing comes out the bathroom faucet.

 Here’s another thing we didn’t know: In America today, roughly 2.2 million people lack running water or basic plumbing.
 You read that correctly.
-In the year 2020, millions of Americans don’t have a flushing toilet or a functioning water tap.
+In the 21st century, millions of Americans don’t have a flushing toilet or a functioning water tap.

 If this news shocks or saddens or outrages you, you’re not alone.
 We’re right there with you.
 Thankfully, an organization has stepped into the void to right this wrong.
 DigDeep currently runs programs in the Navajo Nation and Appalachia, bringing clean, running water to hundreds of homes.
 They also do research and advocacy in California’s Central Valley, where some communities have been left out of the state's water infrastructure completely.

 DigDeep’s 100% model means that 100% of their donations go directly to water access programs.
 They rely on a different arm of their organization--the Water Council--to cover operational expenses.
 That’s where Bullseye comes in!
-This year, we joined the Water Council, pledging a three-year financial commitment to support their amazing work.
+In 2020, we joined the Water Council, pledging a three-year financial commitment to support their amazing work.

 Right now, the pandemic has kept donors from visiting DigDeep’s field operations.
 We can’t wait to roll up our sleeves, though, and work alongside community members on a field project.
 Our incredible team has so much to contribute to this incredible cause.
 We’ll keep you posted!

 If you’d like to find out more about DigDeep or donate directly to them, you can do so here: